vidhir0417/HollowKnight_RouteOptimization/README.md

 ## Conclusion

 This project successfully demonstrated the effectiveness of genetic algorithms in addressing complex optimization problems within a gaming environment.
-The implemented GA, refined through thorough grid search, provides a versatile framework for enhancing gameplay strategies and improving resource management in games like "Hollow Knight."
-This work highlights the synergy between computational intelligence and game strategy.
+The implemented GA, refined through thorough grid search, provides a versatile framework for enhancing gameplay strategies and improving resource management in games like *Hollow Knight* thus, highlighting the synergy between computational intelligence and game strategy.

 ## References